JetChars/JetChars.github.io/source/docs/devstack_quickstart/index.rst

 * **stack.sh** -- main script, will read *stackrc*, then *localrc*, will create *.localrc.auto*
 * **local.sh** -- user made script, will run at the end of stack.sh
-    for i in `seq 4 10`; do nova-manage fixed reserve 10.1.1.$i; done   # reserve IPs for management
+    for i in `seq 4 10`; do nova-manage fixed reserve 10.1.1.$i; done   # reserve IPs for management sudo service firewalld stop   # firewalld need to be disabled for cinder & neutron
 * **rejoin-stack.sh** -- rejoin stack after restart server
 * **unstack.sh** -- uninstall openstack, but not remove dependent packages
 * **clean.sh** -- uninstall openstack (will run *unstack.sh* within it), and remove all dependent packages